tacconthommy/api-guides/source/includes/_auth.md

 |Access token|1 hour|
 |Refresh token|~34 days|

+If you try to access data by a user with an expired access token, the API will return a **HTTP 401 - Unauthorized** response.

 ### Obtaining a new access token using a refresh token

 If an acces token has expired, you can use a refresh token you obtained during the activation step above to get a new access token.
 Just issue a GET call to the token endpoint of the accounts server like so: